Thermal analysis by Differential Scanning Calorimetry (DSC)

 Measurement of heat capacity

 Operation of a DSC instrument and analysis of DSC thermograms

 Best practices and precautions while performing differential scanning calorimtry

 Why it matters

-DSC is used to evaluate the stability of protein folding and unfolding events\, to characterize products\, determine crystallization and melting temperatures\, and phase transition energies of inorganic compounds.
-It provides information on sample purity\, properties\, and composition.
+DSC is used to evaluate the stability of protein folding and unfolding events, to characterize products, determine crystallization and melting temperatures, and phase transition energies of inorganic compounds.
+It provides information on sample purity, properties, and composition.
 It can also determine presence of polymorphs and exothermic decomposition of the sample.
-Understanding DSC is crucial for analysis to complete their tests and experiments correctly.
+Understanding DSC is crucial for analysts to complete their tests and experiments correctly.

 Who is it for